 7. The doctrine of “covering” was invented in the post-apostolic period, and it has no biblical merit.
 See Reimagining Church, Chapters 11-13 (entitled “Who is Your Covering?”) for details.

 8. The modern obsession over leadership isn’t helpful.
 If Christians spent their time focusing on following Jesus Christ and sharing whatever He has given them with others (= functioning as a member of the body), opposed to obsessing over how to be a “leader,” the Kingdom of God would be better off.
 So it seems to me anyway.
 (My friend Len Sweet has written a book emphasizing followership over leadership.
-I haven’t read it yet, but I’ve heard good things about it.)
+Check it out.)

 9. Hebrews 13:17 confirms the idea that leadership is linked to persuasion.
 In that text, some translations have, “Obey them that are over you.”
 The Greek word for “obey” in this passage is not hupakuo, the garden-variety word for obedience used elsewhere in Scripture.
 It’s peitho (middle-passive form), which means to yield to persuasion.
 The author of Hebrews was simply saying, “Allow yourselves to be persuaded by those who are more mature in Christ than you are.”
 The word “over” and “rule” in some translations is a horrible reflection of the Greek.
 And according to Peter and Luke, elders/overseers aren’t over the flock, they are among it (1 Pet.
 5:1, NIV; Acts 20:28, NASB).
 See Reimagining Church, the lengthy Appendix for details.